athowes/multi-agyw/README.md

 - Extend model to more countries
   - [ ] 7.
 Fit a model for all DHS countries – separately (depend on previous steps)
   - [ ] 8.
 Fit a model for all DHS countries – jointly
+    - Biases and variation in methodology for key population data which vary by country.
+Survey estimates have more comparable methodology but depending on KP features (for example proportion in households included in survey sampling frame) may have varying bias.
+See working paper "Laga - Mapping the population size of female sex worker in countries across sub-Saharan Africa"
+    - Survey question "did you have sex in exchange for money or goods" has been critisied

 ## Resources